2025–26 Calgary Flames season

-The 2025–26 Calgary Flames season is their 46th season in Calgary, and their 54th season for the National Hockey League (NHL) franchise that was established on June 6, 1972.
+The 2025–26 Calgary Flames season was their 46th season in Calgary, and their 54th season for the National Hockey League (NHL) franchise that was established on June 6, 1972.

+On March 20, 2026, the Flames announced the farewell season of the Scotiabank Saddledome.

+On April 7, 2026, the Flames were eliminated from playoff contention for the fourth consecutive season following a 4–3 overtime loss to the Dallas Stars.